GoatWang/AFRICAN/README.md

 # Official Implementation of AFRICAN
 ![model structure](assets/3_4_ModelStructureAF.png)
+This repo is the official implementation of AFRICAN.
+For AFRICAN pretraining, please refer to https://github.com/GoatWang/AFRICANPretrain.

 # Preparation
 1. Download the Dataset from their [official site](https://github.com/sutdcv/Animal-Kingdom), or use the following script with the file_id from the google drive to download.